Saidat23/devops.pbl/Loadbalancing with Nginx.md

 ![Screenshot 2023-11-09 122212](https://github.com/Saidat23/devops.pbl/assets/138054715/cd3f6ddc-3f5d-45c6-bc96-be068a032412)

+**Step 2 :** We will be running our webservers on port 8000 while the load balancer runs on port 80.
+We need to open port 8000 to allow traffic from anywhere.
+We need to add a rule to the security group of each webserver to allow this.

 * Select your instance and click on **Security** then click on your **Security groups** (looks like sg-12e34567---e41).

 ![Screenshot 2023-11-09 124043](https://github.com/Saidat23/devops.pbl/assets/138054715/185a151e-c84a-435d-a62e-84120a16513c)